-PAYMENT REQUESTS AND PAYMENT METHODS
+BILLING REQUIREMENTS AND PAYMENT METHODS

 Section 1.
-Payment Requests.

-- 1.1 The Agency shall submit a written Payment Request for CDBG funds to the County, in accordance with the Project Budget, Exhibit "C".
-A copy of a Payment Request is attached hereto and incorporated by this reference as Exhibit "D".
-All Payment Requests and supporting documentation, as more specifically described in this Section, shall be submitted to the Program Administrator.

-- 1.2 Supporting documentation required for processing a Payment Request shall include:

-- 1) A copy of a contract for sale;

-- 2) Final closing disclosure;

-- 3) Title commitment;

-- 4) A property survey; and
+Billing Requirements.

-- 5) Any other documentation requested by the Program Administrator.

-- 1.3 A Payment Request shall be completed in its entirety.
-A Payment Request that is incomplete or which fails to include the required supporting documentation shall be deemed incomplete and rejected. - 1.5 A completed Payment Request and supporting documentation shall be submitted to the Housing and Community Development Division Manager, 525 East South Street, Orlando, Florida 32801.
+- 1.1 The Agency shall provide a completed Invoice ("Invoice") for each request for payment, a copy of which is attached hereto and incorporated by this reference as Exhibit "D".
+All Invoices and supporting documentation, as more specifically described in this Section, shall be submitted to the Program Administrator in accordance with the monthly payment schedule ("Schedule").
+Any changes to the Schedule shall require written approval by the Program Administrator.
+County funding proposed under this Agreement shall be on a payment basis up to the maximum allocated amount and shall be consistent with the Project Budget. - 1.2 Supporting documentation required for processing Invoices shall include: - (a) Documentation supporting the completion of services (i.e. material and labor costs); - (b) Accounting records supported by documentation (e.g. copies of issued checks, invoices, payroll and time sheets); and - (c) Any other documentation requested by the Program Administrator. - 1.3 Each Invoice shall be completed in its entirety.
+Any Invoice that is incomplete or which fails to include the required supporting documentation shall be deemed incomplete and rejected. - 1.4 Invoices submitted in accordance with the Schedule shall include only those allowable expenses and costs acceptable under the CDBG Program. - 1.5 Completed Invoices and supporting documentation shall be submitted to the Housing and Community Development Division Manager, 525 East South Street, Orlando, Florida 32801.